Luv2bnanook44/capstone_flatiron/README.md

 * `src` contains source code to run the `final_notebook.ipynb`.
 * `final_notebook.ipynb` contains a detailed description and demonstration of the modeling process for this project, as well as the full list of source material (modeling and otherwise).
-* `presentation.pdf` is a slide deck containing major highlights of the project.
+* `capstone_presentation.pdf` is a slide deck containing major highlights of the project.

 ***********
 ## Business Problem